Managing CO2 under global and country-specific net-zero emissions targets in Europe: Methods

 \subsection{Carbon capture}

-In our model, CO$_2$ can be captured from process emissions in industries, gas and solid biomass used in industry, CHP units combusting methane gas or solid biomass, steam methane reforming (SMR) to produce H$_2$, and biomass used to produce biogas, which is then upgraded to methane gas.
+In our model, CO$_2$ can be captured from process emissions in industries, gas and solid biomass used in industry, CHP units combusting methane gas or solid biomass, SMR to produce H$_2$, and biomass used to produce biogas, which is then upgraded to methane gas.
 For the latter, a 90\% capture rate is assumed.
 In addition, CO$_2$ can be captured using DAC, which is modelled as a low-temperature heat-requiring system.
 DAC can be installed collocated with industrial demands where the required heat is supplied by air heat pumps, methane gas boilers, and resistive heaters.
 It can also be installed connected to district-heating system in urban areas.
 In this case, apart from the mentioned sources, the required heat is supplied by solar thermal, gas and solid biomass-based CHP units, along with the excess heat from the Fischer-Tropsch process and H$_2$ fuel cells.

-Additional methods for capturing CO$_2$, such as bioenergy with carbon capture and storage (BECCS), enhanced rock weathering, biochar, agroforestry, afforestation/reforestation, soil carbon sequestration, coastal wetland management, ocean alkalinisation, and ocean fertilisation and artificial upwelling \cite{Smith2023}, have been excluded from the model.
-While BECCS is not considered, our model does account for conservative amounts of biomass, i.e., biomass not competing with food crops.
+Although showing promising results, additional methods for capturing CO$_2$, such as enhanced rock weathering, biochar, agroforestry, afforestation/reforestation, soil carbon sequestration, coastal wetland management, ocean alkalinisation, ocean fertilisation and artificial upwelling, and direct ocean capture (DOC) have been excluded from the model \cite{Smith2023, Digdaya2020}.
+Bioenergy with carbon capture and storage (BECCS) is represented in our model although not explicitly as a technology.
+This is done by having solid biomass being consumed in industry and CHP plants, both equipped with point-source capture, where the CO$_2$ captured from these is sequestered underground or used to produce synthetic fuels.
+The model does account for conservative amounts of biomass, i.e., biomass not competing with food crops.
 First, solid biomass includes agricultural waste, fuelwood residues, secondary forestry residues (woodchips), sawdust, residues from landscape care, and municipal waste.
-A potential of 1038 TWh per year of solid biomass is assumed for Europe, based on the medium bioenergy availability scenario of the ENSPRESO database \cite{RUIZ2019100379}.
-This solid biomass can be used to produce heat in the industry or combusted in CHP units, in both cases with or without carbon capture (CC).
+A potential of 1038 TWh per year of solid biomass is assumed for Europe, based on the medium bioenergy availability scenario of the ENSPRESO database \cite{RUIZ2019100379} for the year 2030.
+This solid biomass can be used to produce heat in the industry or combusted in CHP units, in both cases with or without CC.
 Biomass import from outside the continent is not allowed.
 The model also includes biogas, with a potential of 336 TWh/a for Europe, which is upgraded to methane gas.
-Furthermore, although promising results have been recently shown for direct ocean capture (DOC) of CO$_2$ \cite{captura_2023}, we do not model this technology.

 The amount of process emissions and gas and solid biomass demand in the industry are exogenous to the model, while CHP and DAC capacities are endogenous.